federatedsecure/whitepaper/README.md

 pip install -r requirements.txt
 ```

-Next, install the code server middleware and any additional protocols you might want to use, e.g.:
+Next, install the code server middleware and any additional protocols you might want to use, e.g.,

 ```
 pip install federatedsecure-server